jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    Cortex-A510 CPU.
 This needs to be enabled only for revision r0p0, it is fixed in r0p1.

+-  ``ERRATA_A510_2288014``: This applies errata 2288014 workaround to
+   Cortex-A510 CPU.
+This needs to be enabled only for revision r0p0, it is fixed in r0p1.

 DSU Errata Workarounds
 ----------------------